 Katie Lynn Walkup

 I am a doctoral student in Rhetoric and Composition at the University of South Florida.
-My research areas are rhetoric of health and medicine, digital rhetoric, and writing program administration.
-My dissertation explores how the concept of mental health literacy (MHL) circulates through public discourse, and asks how such circulation changes MHL's purposes, audiences, and values.
+My research areas are rhetoric of health and medicine, disability studies, and digital rhetoric.
+My dissertation traces how mental health (MH) stigma may be deployed through policy documents in order to identify, survey, and otherwise act upon individuals who have been identified as those with MH concerns.

 At the University of South Florida, I teach courses in technical communication, rhetoric, and writing.
-I've served as the junior Writing Program Administrator for USF First Year Composition, and am currently research assistant to the Director of Composition.
+I've served as the junior Writing Program Administrator for USF First Year Composition and as the research assistant to the Director of Composition.